Infragistics-BusinessTools/Slingshot-Documentation/reveal-images/en/datasources/supported-data-sources/microsoft-reporting-services.md

     a. **URL**: the URL to the server.

     b. **Credentials**:  click/tap the *Choose* dropdown.
 To add new credentials select the *+Credential* button.
 A new dialog will open.
-There you will need to enter your *username*, *password* and (optionally) an *alias*, which will serve as a label for saved credentials when you have more than one reporting service added.
+There you will need to enter your *username*, *password* and (optionally) an *alias*.
+The alias will serve as a label for saved credentials when you have more than one reporting service added.

 3. Select _Continue_.